Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Related Work

 \myparagraph{Domain-specific code generation.} Some efforts in program synthesis (e.g., SyGus~\cite{sygus}) also focus on automated code generation.
 They may leverage Domain-Specific Languages (DSLs) to precisely articulate code logic, but face the challenges in scaling to diverse types of scenarios.
 E.g., MegaLibm~\cite{briggs2024megalibm} introduces a novel DSL to construct specifications for mathematical library functions.
 DryadSynth~\cite{ding2024dryadsynth} focuses on bit-vector synthesis building upon the SyGus methodology.

-Other research endeavors focus on LLM-based code generation for specific domains outside of file systems.
-E.g., QiMeng Xpiler~\cite{dong2025qimeng} utilizes LLMs to construct a transcompiler that adapts low-level tensor programs for various hardware platforms.
-Autoverus~\cite{yang2025autoverus} employs LLMs to build a tool for proving the correctness of Rust code.
-OSVBench~\cite{li2025osvbenchbenchmarkingllmsspecification} and SpecGen~\cite{ma2025specgenautomatedgenerationformal} focus on generate formal specifications for a given code snippet.
+Other research addresses LLM-based code generation for specific domains outside file systems.
+QiMeng Xpiler~\cite{dong2025qimeng} uses LLMs to construct a transcompiler that adapts low-level tensor programs for various hardware platforms.
+Autoverus~\cite{yang2025autoverus} employs LLM-based tools for proving the correctness of Rust code.
+OSVBench and SpecGen~\cite{li2025osvbenchbenchmarkingllmsspecification,ma2025specgenautomatedgenerationformal} address generating formal specifications for a given code snippet.

-\myparagraph{Formal verification methods.} There exists a significant body of work on formally verifying complex systems, such as operating systems~\cite{gerwin2009sel4}, file systems~\cite{zou2019atomfs,zou2024reffs, chen2016fscq}, or cloud systems~\cite{sun2024anvil}.
+\myparagraph{Formal verification methods.} Many studies verify complex systems, such as operating systems~\cite{gerwin2009sel4}, file systems~\cite{zou2019atomfs,zou2024reffs, chen2016fscq}, or cloud systems~\cite{sun2024anvil}.
 These efforts also involve formal specifications to ascertain the correctness of handcrafted implementations, but cannot be used diretly for generative file systems.
 We can draw upon these existing specifications when authoring \spec for code generation.

 \myparagraph{LLM-assisted development.} A separate stream of research applies LLMs to mitigate the burden of the file system development.
 For example, WASABI~\cite{stoica2024wasabi} utilizes LLMs to detect intricate retry-related problems in large-scale systems.
 SysGPT~\cite{park2025principles} employs LLMs to provide developers with context-aware performance suggestions.
 However, they cannot effectively evolve a file system like \sys.